 Slide 11: Submission tips continued.
 It’s important that students explain how they meet the ethical principles.
 An example of an ethics statement is on this slide.
 Specifically, we have shown an example of fairness: Fairness: We believe our AI concept is fair because our AI Interviewer does not make any hiring decisions based on appearance.
 The AI does not see a picture or video of the person, or even see their family name, so that the AI is unable to make hiring decisions based on their racial or cultural background.

-Slide 12: Rapid Reflection – To help students prepare to craft their own detailed statements about each ethical principle, they will start by focusing on just one and generating a few ideas about how their idea is aligned with that principle.
+Slide 12: Rapid Reflection.
+To help students prepare to craft their own detailed statements about each ethical principle, they will start by focusing on just one and generating a few ideas about how their idea is aligned with that principle.

 To recap, these are: